RadostW/stochastic/docs/source/moleculardynamics.rst

 This way mobility goes to zero at contact with the wall and approaches bulk value far from the wall.

-High performance code thanks to `jax.jit`
+High performance code thanks to ``jax.jit``
-'''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''

 Python code can be slow and when simulating SDEs we'll be evaluating coefficient functions thousands of times.
-The solution to the issue is *just in time compilation* or `jit`.
+The solution to the issue is *just in time compilation* or ``jit``.
 It allows users to still write python code, but compiles it to machine code when necessary to make it comparably fast to C code.

 Second problem we encounter in numerical solution of SDEs is the need to compute gradients.
-Fortunately we don't need to manually type in derivatives and higher derivatives of all functions we're using. `jax.grad` is a package that can figure out derivatives of functions as long as they are built from familiar blocks such as `sin` `cos` or `pow` functions.
+Fortunately we don't need to manually type in derivatives and higher derivatives of all functions we're using. ``jax.grad`` is a package that can figure out derivatives of functions as long as they are built from familiar blocks such as `sin` `cos` or `pow` functions.

-Amazingly we can have both at the same time -- `jax` is a package designed precisely with this in mind.
+Amazingly we can have both at the same time -- ``jax`` is a package designed precisely with this in mind.
 Originally designed to accelerate gradient computations in machine learning it will suit us just fine.

 If it all sounds too good to be true you're partially right.
 All of this acceleration and gradients comes at expense of giving up some functionality of numpy.
-In 'jax' all arrays are immutable which allows for keeping track of all function applications.
+In ``jax`` all arrays are immutable which allows for keeping track of all function applications.

 *Essentially, to have gradients, you need to program functionally.*